-A: I love the idea that before we are born we have already chosen our ‘The One’, the person that makes sense for our specific life – but that we may also have a Soul Mate.
+A: I love the idea that before we are born we have already chosen ‘The One’, the person that makes sense for our specific life…but that we may also have a Soul Mate.
 Can you be in love with two people at once?
-I also wanted to explore the complicated concept of love – from friendships and relationships, to family dynamics and giving interesting twists on predictable and traditional tropes.
+I also wanted to explore the complicated concept of love – from friendships and relationships, to family dynamics.
+It’s also fun putting controversial twists on predictable and traditional tropes.

 Q: Who will enjoy reading The Path Keeper?